kubevault/kubevault/docs/CONTRIBUTING.md

 # Contribution Guidelines

-Want to hack on Vault operator?
+Want to hack on KubeVault?

-AppsCode projects are [Apache 2.0 licensed](https://github.com/kubevault/operator/blob/master/LICENSE) and accept contributions via
-GitHub pull requests.
 This document outlines some of the conventions on development workflow, commit message formatting, contact points and other resources to make it easier to get your contribution accepted.